lightning/bolts/02-peer-protocol.md

 - MUST NOT send `splice` while a splice is being negotiated.
 - If any splice is in progress:
   - MUST NOT send a splice message with `funding_feerate_perkw` which is less than 1.25 the previous `funding_feerate_perkw` (rounded down).
+- MUST only set `verification_musig2_pubnonce` and `signing_musig2_pubnonce` if
+  `channel_type` has the `option_simple_taproot` required bit set.
+- If it sets the `channel_type`:
+  - MUST NOT set any bits unrelated to the `option_simple_taproot` bit.
+  - MUST only set the `option_simple_taproot` bit if the `option_simple_taproot` feature bit was negotiated.

 The receiver of `splice`:
 - SHOULD fail the connection if there is an ongoing splice, and the `funding_feerate_perkw` is not at least 1.25 the previous `funding_feerate_perkw` (rounded down).
 - MUST respond with `splice_ack` containing its own `funding_pubkey`.
 - MUST begin splice negotiation.
+- MUST send a `splice_rejected` if the `channel_type` is set to a type they don't want or do not understand.

 The receiver of `splice_ack`:
 - MUST begin splice negotiation.

+The sender of `splice_rejected`:
+- MUST stop splice negotiation for the `channel_id`.
+- MUST consider the connection no longer quiescent.

+The receiver of `splice_rejected`:
+- MUST stop splice negotiation for the `channel_id` it has with this peer.
+- MUST consider the connection no longer quiescent.

 #### Rationale

 There is no harm in agreeing to a splice with a high feerate (presumably the recipient will not contribute to the splice which they consider to be overpaying).

+The `verification_musig2_pubnonce` and `signing_musig2_pubnonce` are used for signing from the musig2 output in the splice transaction.
+The `tx_*` variants are only used for the case where the original funding output is already a musig2 output.
+In this case, the nonces are used in creating the cooperative signature contained in the `tx_signatures` message.

 ## Splice Negotiation